congxin1992/coastal-profile-extraction/README.md

-This is an example of the extraction for coastal profiles.
+This is an example of the extraction for coastal profiles in flume experiments.

 Step 1: 'sandbar profile'
 Run the 'm' files in the folders of '01-initial' profile and '02-characteristic' profile, respectively.